W-4 & MW507 – Employee Withholding Allowance Certificate

 If a new W-4 is not submitted in time, the employee’s tax withholding will be set to the default withholding until a new W-4 is submitted.
 (CPB memo on Filing Exempt Annually) IRS regulations require Central Payroll Bureau (CPB) to revert back to the “max tax” for individuals currently claiming exempt but do not re-file.
 Employees changing from exempt to taxable also need to complete a new W-4 so they will be taxed according to their designation and not automatically “max taxed”.

 Federal and/or State Tax Withholding Changes

 Employees are reminded that changes to already existing W-4 information may be submitted electronically via the Payroll Online Service Center (POSC) in most cases.
-An employee may not claim a tax exempt via the POSC and this must be done via a paper W-4.
-2019 W-4 Maryland – PDF
+An employee may not claim tax exempt via the POSC and this must be done via a paper W-4/MW507.

-A new W-4 must be completed when you Change your address.
+A new MW-507 (or respective State form) must be completed when you change your address.
 If you live in Virginia or Pennsylvania, you are responsible for your own “state” taxes as Central Payroll Bureau does not have reciprocity with these states.

 Student employees (Student/Graduate employee classifications) will be FICA exempt if they are enrolled in classes at least half time basis (6 credits) as of day 10 for the Fall and/or Spring semester or in a taxable F-1 or J-1 VISA status.
 Human Resources – Payroll runs an automated program to evaluate and adjust FICA exemption based on class enrollment/credits.
 The FICA status for the winter period is based on the Fall course enrollment.
 Since summer semester has multiple mini-semesters, the program evaluates FICA exemption based on the active mini-semester(s) in the corresponding pay period which must be at least half time (3 credits).